-Howard said the alleged double-brokering ring originally started with three large brokerages that are still operating — All State Association, located in San Fernando, California, and Broadway Brokerage and TriStar Brokerage, both headquartered in Glendale, California.
-None of the companies responded to FreightWaves’ request seeking comment.
+Howard said the alleged double-brokering ring started with three large brokerages that are still operating — All State Association, located in San Fernando, California, and Broadway Brokerage and TriStar Brokerage, both headquartered in Glendale, California.
+None of the companies responded to FreightWaves’ request for comment.

-These three brokerages use an elaborate network of employees and fake carrier MC numbers to “pretend to have a truck so they could re-broker loads,” Howard alleges.
-He claims they were kicked off of the Oregon-based DAT load board in December after brokers filed numerous complaints.
+The three brokerages use an elaborate network of employees and fake carrier MC numbers to “pretend to have a truck so they could re-broker loads,” Howard alleges.
+He claims they were kicked off the Oregon-based DAT load board in December after brokers filed numerous complaints.

 “Several of us were pretty happy about it.
 However, we know they will eventually come back with different identities,” he told FreightWaves.
 “It was a big deal for many brokers, who were hounded by employees of these companies daily.
 They were relentless, calling up to 10 times a day and sending multiple emails every time we advertised freight on DAT.
 Like many other brokers, we just block telephone numbers from these area codes.”

-DAT spokesperson Annabel Reeves said the company is aware that fraudulent double brokering occurs within the industry and “DAT takes this very seriously.”
+DAT spokesperson Annabel Reeves said the company is aware that fraudulent double brokering occurs in the industry and “DAT takes this very seriously.”

 “Double brokering violates a number of state and federal laws, and if we became aware of such behavior and were provided sufficient information, we would contact the appropriate law enforcement authorities or encourage those who brought it to our attention to contact the appropriate authorities if they were more comfortable doing so,” Reeves told FreightWaves.